![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 charged with giving military secrets to the Germans.
 The trials quickly

-the other side socialism and free thought."
+the other side was the critical intelligentsia and free press.
 Dreyfus was transported to Devil's Island in French Guiana.

 The case was tried again in 1899 and he was found first guilty and